-Topics Covered: Design for the Life Cycle, Product Development and Manufacturing Process, Innovative Engineering Projects

-Engineering 11 is a collaborative, project based course incorporating technical skill knowledge of design and fabrication with the application one's scientific theory and practice to design and construct novel solutions to challenges that exist in our everyday world.
-Learning in this hands-on environment fosters students creativity and ingenuity while building a firm foundation for lifelong learning, an opportunity for specialized study and a chance to explore a diverse range of careers stemming from Engineering.
+Topics Covered: Design for the Life Cycle, Product Development and Manufacturing Process, Innovative Engineering Projects opportunity for specialized study and a chance to explore a diverse range of careers stemming from Engineering.
 It develops well-rounded citizens who are informed creators and consumers, while facilitating the development of future fabricators, innovators, and skilled workers who can contribute to solving problems not yet anticipated with processes and technologies not yet imagined in order to improve their lives, the lives of others and the environment.